devcows/hugo-universal-theme/README.md

 ### Logo

 A logo can be selected, two parameters `logo` and `logo_small` can be defined.
 By default `logo` is used for medium and big screens and the `logo_small` value will be used when the site is rendered on small screens.
-Also there is the posibility to disable the logo and render a alternative text.
+Also there is the possibility to disable the logo and render a alternative text.

 ```toml
 [params]